Rachael-source/LITA-CLASSES-DOCUMENTATIO--/README.md

+[BASIS OF DATA ANALYSIS] (Basis-of-data-ana

-## BASICS OF DATA ANALYSIS: DATA LITERACY
+#BASICS OF DATA ANALYSIS: DATA LITERACY
 Data literacy is the state of putting data together in order to make meaning out of it.
 There are basic things to cosider in data literacy, they are;
 1. Data Generation
 2. Data Storage